-I've been carrying a Green Micarta Clyde for the better part of a year and this knife just works for me.
+I've personally been carrying a Green Micarta Clyde for the better part of a year and this knife just works for me.
 You guys have been loving the Prometheus Edition Clyde, so I asked the GM gang if I could bring you guys my personal favorites ;) Micarta is out of stock, so I thought these black/red inverts might be fun.

-I'm not a huge knife nerd but I have an objectively horrible Camillus Cuda that I bought in college for $40 1999 dollars.
+I'm not a huge knife nerd but I still have an objectively horrible Camillus Cuda that I bought in college for $40 1999 dollars.
 It was the first "real" knife I bought with my own money.
 I also have some custom knives that are over $600 (each)...which gives me plenty of perspective.

 LinerAISI 420 Hardened - Bead Blasted

 Locking MechanismLiner Lock